-The curriculum also inculcates in the young minds the qualities of teamwork, cooperation and solidarity which can be seen as a vision of the current business world.
-They shall be able to gain insight into the need to balance the aspects of collaboration and competition for healthier delivery to society whose hallmark currently is fierce competition.
-The courses included in the programme teach the students to cultivate such characteristics keeping the larger societal welfare and sustenance in mind.
+The curriculum also inculcates in the young minds the qualities of teamwork, cooperation and solidarity which can be seen as a vision of the current business world though full of competition.
+The courses included in the programme teach the students to cultivate such characteristics keeping the larger societal goal in mind.